GitSparTV/Files/Love2D/School21/README.md

 # Bruteforcing robot combinations to get to the cell with white dot.

-This task was taked from School 21 from Sberbank, this is one of the tests to get in this school.
+This task was taken from [School 21 by Sberbank](https://21-school.ru/), this is one of the tests to get in this school.

 I got stuck on this level, I assumed it's impossible and tried to bruteforce all combinations for the correct answer.
 Didn't got it.